We all want to feel healthier. Here are five simple ways to make it happen – starting today.

 Feeding your body the vitamins and minerals it needs is essential to keep you fit and healthy.

-Yet exercising regularly helps to significantly lower your risk of health problems like depression, type 2 diabetes, cardiovascular disease and dementia.
+Exercising regularly helps to significantly lower your risk of health problems like depression, type 2 diabetes, cardiovascular disease and dementia.